Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 • 10 weeks of Gynecologic Oncology

-• 10 weeks of Female Pelvic Medicine and Reconstructive Surgery
+• 10 weeks of Urogynecology

 • 8 weeks of Minimally Invasive Surgical Gynecology – Kaiser West Los Angeles